 The LA applies a de-minimis limit of £5,000, below which items of expenditure are not capitalised.
-If the expected capital expenditure from the budget share in any one year is expected to exceed £25,000 in Primary and Special Schools or £50,000 in Secondary Schools, the Governing Body must notify the LA prior to committing funds and take into account any advice from the Strategic Director of Children & Young People as to the merits of the proposed expenditure.
+If the expected capital expenditure from the budget share in any one year is expected to exceed £25,000 in Primary and Special Schools or £50,000 in Secondary Schools, the Governing Board must notify the LA prior to committing funds and take into account any advice from the Strategic Director of Children & Young People as to the merits of the proposed expenditure.

-Where the premises are owned by the LA or have voluntary controlled status, then the Governing Body should seek the consent of the LA to the proposed works, but such consent by the LA can only be withheld only health and safety grounds.
+Where the premises are owned by the LA or have voluntary controlled status, then the Governing Board should seek the consent of the LA to the proposed works, but such consent by the LA can only be withheld on health and safety grounds.
 This includes the extension of buildings, any internal or external alterations to existing buildings, the construction of new buildings and any external works impacting on play areas or playing fields.

-These provisions ensure compliance with the current School Premises Regulations and the DfE Construction Standards, and health and safety regulations.
+These provisions ensure compliance with the current School Premises (England) Regulations 2012, the Workplace (Health, Safety and Welfare) Regulations 1992, the Regulatory Reform (Fire Safety) Order 2005, the Equality Act 2010, and the Building Regulations 2010.
 In addition, these provisions will not affect expenditure from any capital allocation made available by the LA outside the delegated budget share.